openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    with no arguments except the primordial class ``Object``.
 The default constructor body for the primordial class ``Object`` is empty.

-A compile-time error occurs if a default constructor is implicit, but the superclass:
+A :index:`compile-time error` occurs if a default constructor is implicit, but the superclass:

 -  Has no accessible (see :ref:`Accessible`) constructor without parameters;